bartnieweglowski/bartnieweglowski/README.md

 - 📫 How to reach me **bartnieweglowski@gmail.com**

-I am looking for a job or an internship where I will gain valuable experience and further develop myself in the IT industry.
+I am currently a third-year student pursuing a degree in computer science from WSB University in Wrocław.
+My passion lies in programming and constantly exploring new technologies.
+I am actively searching for a job opportunity that will offer me valuable experience and enable me to further enhance my skills in the IT sector.

 <h3 align="left">Connect with me:</h3>
 <p align="left">